-The installation must conform with these instructions and the local code authority having jurisdiction.
-In the absence of local codes, installations should comply with the National Fuel Gas Code (ANSI Z223.1/NFPA 54) and the National Electrical Code (NFPA 70).
-These publications are available from The National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269.

-- The water heater when installed must be grounded in accordance with the local codes, or in the absence of local codes: the National Electrical Code (NFPA 70). - 4.
+- 2. The installation must conform with these instructions and the local code authority having jurisdiction.
+In the absence of local codes, installations shall comply with the National Fuel Gas Code (ANSI Z223.1/NFPA 54) or the Natural Gas and Propane Installation Code (CAN/CSA B149.1) and the National Electrical Code (NFPA 70), or the Canadian Electrical Code (C22.1).
+These publications are available from The National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269. - The water heater when installed must be grounded in accordance with the local codes, or in the absence of local codes: the National Electrical Code (NFPA 70) or the Canadian Electrical Code (C22.1). - 4.
 If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - Carefully plan the place where you are going to put the water heater.
 Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires, see Figures 1 and 2.